Kortemme-Lab/sequence-tolerance/protocols/backrub_seqtol/README.rst

 The file protocols/backrub_seqtol/settings.json should be created and configured according to the user's system.
 An example configuration file in provided in protocols/backrub_seqtol/settings.json.example.
-Most users will only need to configure the *rosetta_installation_path* and *output_dir* settings which provide the location of the Rosetta installation and the output directory respectively.
+Most users will only need to configure the *rosetta_installation_path*, *rosetta_binary_extension* [2]_, and *output_dir* settings which provide the location of the Rosetta installation, the suffix of the application binaries, and the output directory respectively.
 The remaining settings are present in case the user wishes to run Rosetta using settings similar to those used in the original publications.

 The location of the Rosetta installation should be the directory which contains the checkout of the Rosetta repository *i.e.* the directory containing: